andrebask/thesis/13 - chapter8.md

 I showed the opportunities opened by the availability of `call/cc` developing a syntax for asynchronous programming, and exploiting the A-normalisation of the syntax tree to create a simple debugger.

 Eventually, the evaluation of performance and memory usage revealed that this technique can be a satisfying alternative to heap-based implementations of `call/cc`.
-Benchmarks also showed that the bottleneck of the technique is not exception handling, but closure allocation, leaving improvements margin.
+Benchmarks also showed that the bottleneck of the technique is not exception handling, but closure allocation, leaving room for improvement.

 ## Future work